nstockton/mushclient-mume/README.md

 * st  --  Search thorough.
 * string  --  Use the strength ring in the character's pack.
 * travelling [container]  --  Get the ingredients for the Travelling herblore from all containers, and put them in the specified container.
 If no container is specified, print a list of required ingredients instead.
+* vel [player]  --  Get a vellum scroll from all containers and recite it.
+If a player name is specified, recite it on him/her.
 * venom [container]  --  Get the ingredients for the Venom herblore from all containers, and put them in the specified container.
 If no container is specified, print a list of required ingredients instead.
 * walking [container]  --  Get the ingredients for the Walking herblore from all containers, and put them in the specified container.
 If no container is specified, print a list of required ingredients instead.
 * wbag  --  Get water from the character's elven bag and drink it.